KyleInTheKode/Kyle-Web-App-DevOps-Project/README.md

 **Initialise**
 After the files have been written out, the command "terrafrom init" can be ran in the "networking-module" folder to get all the necessary files.

+#### AKS Cluster Module
+1. **Variables**
+- AKS Cluster name - Represents the name of the AKS cluster you wish to create
+- Cluster Location - Specifies the Azure region where the AKS cluster will be deployed to
+- DNS Prefix - Defines the DNS prefix of cluster
+- Kubernetes Version - Specifies which Kubernetes version the cluster will use
+- Service Principal Client ID - Provides the Client ID for the service principal associated with the cluster
+- Service Principal Secret - Supplies the Client Secret for the service principal

+- Resource Group Name - The Azure Resource Group which uses the Group name variable
+- Vnet ID - ID of the Virtual Network
+- Control Plane_Subnet ID - ID of the control plane subnet
+- Worker Node Subnet ID - ID of the worker node subnet

+2. **Outputs**
+- Aks Cluster Name  -Name of the AKS cluster
+- Aks Cluster ID - ID of the AKS cluster
+- Aks Kubeconfig - Kubeconfig file for accessing the AKS cluster

+3. **Main**
+The main just has one part: azurerm_kubernetes_cluster which contains the default node pool and the server principle

 ## License